 Companies' approach 5.
-Efforts to reduce supply chain emissions Category 1 accounts for more than 80% of Scope 3, and is therefore the first candidate for reduction <concept 1="" category="" of="" reduction=""> (1) Raw materials procurement ⇒Reduced at product design (Material reduction and material conversion due to miniaturization etc.) (2) Parts and product outsourcing ⇒Request suppliers to reduce CO2 </concept> 6.
+Efforts to reduce supply chain emissions Category 1 accounts for more than 80% of Scope 3, and is therefore the first candidate for reduction <concept 1="" category="" of="" reduction=""> (1) Raw materials procurement ⇒Reduced at product design (Material reduction and material conversion due to miniaturization etc.) </concept> (2) Parts and product outsourcing ⇒Request suppliers to reduce CO2 6.
 Issues in accounting supply chain emissions It is necessary to prepare enough activity data and emission factor data with calculation for global expansion.
 (Some data are estimated from data in Japan) Promoting of an organization for global expansion is also necessary.
 Since many categories use the emission factor for calculating emissions, it is difficult to reflect this in the reduction.
 7. Other

-Cotogony Accounting methods Category Activity data Emission factor Category 1: Purchased goods and services Weight of procured raw materials and other materials Parts procurement amount, outsourcing purchase amount Database of emission factor 1,2,3 Database of emission factor 2,3 Category 2: Capital goods Amount of capital investment Database of emission factor 1 Category 3: Fuel and energy related activities not included in Scope 1 or 2 Energy consumption Database of emission factor 1,2 Category 4: Transportation and delivery (upstream) Transport ton-kilometers under scenario setting Database of emission factor 1,3 Category 5: Waste generated in operations Amount of waste generated by means of disposal Database of emission factor 1 Category 6: Business travel Number of employees Database of emission factor 1 Category 7: Employee commuting Number of employees in each location Database of emission factor 1 Category 8: Leased assets (upstream) •Not applicable Category 9: Transportation and delivery (downstream) Sales to customer Database of emission factor 3 Category 10: Processing of sold products Sales to customer Database of emission factor 3 Category 11: Use of sold products Not applicable Category 12: End-of-life treatment of sold products • Amount of waste generated by means of disposal Category 13: Leased assets (downstream) Not applicable • Category 14: Franchises •Not applicable Category 15: Investments Stock ownership rate Database of emission factor 3 Other • •
+Catagory Accounting methods ※Accounting period : April 2019 - March 2020 Category Activity data Emission factor Category 1: Purchased goods and services •Weight of procured raw materials and other materials •Parts procurement amount, outsourcing purchase amount Database of emission factor 1,2,3 Database of emission factor 1,3 Category 2: Capital goods ·Amount of capital investment ∙Database of emission factor 1 Category 3: Fuel and energy related activities not included in Scope 1 or 2 •Energy consumption •Database of emission factor 1,2 Category 4: Transportation and delivery (upstream) •Transport ton-kilometers under scenario setting ∙Database of emission factor 1,3 Category 5: Waste generated in operations ·Amount of waste generated by means of disposal ∙Database of emission factor 1 Category 6: Business travel ·Number of employees ∙Database of emission factor 1 Category 7: Employee commuting ·Number of employees in each location ∙Database of emission factor 1 Category 8: Leased assets (upstream) •Not applicable Category 9: Transportation and delivery (downstream) ·Sales to customer •Database of emission factor 3 Category 10: Processing of sold products -Sales to customer •Database of emission factor 3 Category 11: Use of sold products ·Not applicable Category 12: End-of-life treatment of sold products ·Amount of waste generated by means of disposal ∙Database of emission factor 1 Category 13: Leased assets (downstream) ·Not applicable Category 14: Franchises ·Not applicable Category 15: Investments ·Stock ownership rate ∙Database of emission factor 3 Other • •

-1 Emission Factor Database on Accounting for Greenhouse Gas Emissions Throughout the Supply Chain (Ver.
-2.6)
+^{1} Emission Factor Database on Accounting for Greenhouse Gas Emissions Throughout the Supply Chain (Ver.
+3.0)